google-research-datasets/MAVE/README.md

 }
 ```

-In addition to positive examples, we also provide a set of negative examples, i.e. product profiles without any attribute.
+In addition to positive examples, we also provide a set of negative examples, i.e. (product, attribute name) pairs without any evidence.
 The overall statistics of the positive and negative sets are as follows
 | Counts                            | Positives   | Negatives   |
 | :-------------------------------: | :---------: | :---------: |
 | # products                        | 2226509     | 1248009     |